Janciak/myappsample/README.md

-#Myapp
+#My first app
-This is my app
+This is my first app